IfiemiE/alx-low_level_programming/0x0A-argc_argv/README.md

 1: A program to print the number of argument passed at command line
 2: A program to print the list of arguments passed at command line
 3: A program to print the product of two numbers passed at command line
+4: A progrma to print the sum of two numbers passed at command line